-On level ground, with the wheels chocked and the parking brake temporarily released, check for movement of the brake caliper.
-This small movement, less than 0.08" (2 mm) - approximately the thickness of a nickel - in the inboard/outboard direction indicates that the brake is moving properly on its guide pins.
+On level ground, with the wheels chocked and the parking brake temporarily released, verify there is sufficient running clearance between the pads.
+Using hand pressure only (no tools) check for inboard/outboard movement of the brake caliper.
+The small movement is less than 0.08" (2 mm)-approximately the thickness of a nickel-indicates that there is sufficient running clearance and the caliper is sliding freely.
+For a more accurate reading, a dial indicator may be used to measure running clearance.
+Recommended running clearance range 0.6-1.2 mm

-If the caliper has no movement or appears to move greater than the distances noted above, a full wheel-removed inspection will be necessary (See Section 4.1).
+If the caliper movement or running clearance are unable to be confirmed, complete a wheels off inspection.
+(See Section 4.1).